The openESEA Modelling Language for Ethical, Social and Environmental Accounting: Technical Report: Explanation of the Metaclasses

 \subsubsection{Attributes}

 \begin{itemize} \item \textbf{Id.} It is an identifier of the indicator, just to later use it for reference and links within the database.
 The user is not meant to edit this id. \item \textbf{Name.} Name of the indicator.
-E.g. “Average salary for men” \item \textbf{Description.} A short description of the indicator \item \textbf{Datatype.} The data type of the values expected for this indicator.
-Enumerated options\{text; double; date; boolean; singlechoice; multiplechoice\} \item \textbf{PreUnit.} A unit that is placed as a prefix when displaying the value of this indicator.
+E.g. \texttt{``Average salary for men''} \item \textbf{Description.} A short description of the indicator \item \textbf{Datatype.} The data type of the values expected for this indicator. \textit{Enumerated options\{text; double; date; boolean; singlechoice; multiplechoice\}} \item \textbf{PreUnit.} A unit that is placed as a prefix when displaying the value of this indicator.
 E.g. “€” as in a value of “12.50” meant to be displayed as “€ 12.50.”
 Other examples are “€”, ``\$'' \item \textbf{PostUnit.} A unit that is placed as a suffix when displaying the value of this indicator.
 E.g. ``Tons of CO2 equivalents'' as in a value of ``600'' meant to be displayed as ``600 Tons of CO2 equivalents''.
-Other examples are ``kg'', ``m2'', ``°C'', ``days'', ``MMBtu'', ``points'', ``KWh'' \end{itemize}
+Other examples are ``kg'', ``m2'', ``°C'', ``days'', ``MMBtu'', ``points'', ``KWh'' \item \textbf{LowerThreshold.} A left boundary limit that is defined for a reasonable range.
+A value in the indicator below this limit should be considered suspicious; that is, a possible error (for instance, a yearly salary lower than the minimum wage).
+If not inserted, the anomaly detection algorithm that is part of the auditing feature will calculate 3 times the standard deviation (this is a common empirical standard). \item \textbf{UpperThreshold.} A right boundary limit that is defined for a reasonable range.
+A value in the indicator above this limit should be considered suspicious; that is, a possible error (for instance, a yearly salary four times the minimum wage is odd within organisations of the social and solidarity economy).
+If not inserted, anomaly detection will calculate 3 times standard deviation. \end{itemize}